thirumurthis/Learnings/AngularNote-development.md

 #### Data binding:

 Bind the data from component(ts) to the view (html) template:
-    - Interpolation {{..}}
+  - *Interpolation* {{..}}
      - used to display the value of attribute present in the component.
-    - Property binding  [..]
+  - *Property binding*  [..]
      - used to bind the property of element in component.
-    - Event binding  (...)
+  - *Event binding*  (...)
      - bind event of the component to the view template.
-    - Two way data binding
+  - *Two-way data binding*
      - communication between the component & view and vice versa.
      - any change in the UI/view the value is probagated to component.
      - any change in the component is reflected in the view property binding [..]
                +                 ----->   Two way data bindning [(...)]
          Event binding (..)